hoko/hoko-android/README.md

 [![Build Status](https://travis-ci.org/hokolinks/hoko-android.svg?branch=open_source)](https://travis-ci.org/hokolinks/hoko-android)

-# Quick Start - HOKO Framework for Android
+# Quick Start - HOKO for Android

-This document is just a quick start introduction to the HOKO Framework for Android.
+This document is just a quick start introduction to the HOKO for Android.
 You can read the full documentation at [http://hokolinks.com/documentation#android](http://hokolinks.com/documentation#android).

-To integrate HOKO in your app, just follow the 4 simple steps below after adding it to your project.
+To integrate HOKO in your app, just follow the 3 simple steps below.

-## Add HOKO to your project
+## 1. Add HOKO to your project

-1. Add HOKO to your `gradle.build` file.
+Add HOKO to your `gradle.build` file:

 ```java
 // Build.gradle